CodClever/ChatDNMX/README.md

 ** INSTRUCTIONS ** :-
 1.)
-Extract "ChatDNMX.rar".
+Download the .zip file.
 2.)
-Open it as administrator.
+Locate
+2.)
+Open it.
 3.)
-Now it will run.
+Follow through the process.
+4.)
+It will be installed as an app in your computer.
+5.)
+Locate the app and run it.
+6.)
+Enjoy using ChatDNMX